UDC-GAC/papi_wrapper/README.md

 # papi_wrapper
-Simple wrapper for PAPI most common used functions.
+Simple wrapper for PAPI most common used functions: set up events, start counters, stop counters.
+Also simplifying setting up some options such as domain, granularity or overflow.

 PAPI's low-level API allows programmers to program different hardware counters while executing a program.
 However, programming those counters may introduce a lot of complex code onto the original program.
 Besides, configuring properly PAPI may be tedious.
 For these reasons we have created a set of macros in order to simplify the problem, while configuring PAPI at compilation time: either using flags or files.